calvingdu/EXPENSE-TRACKER-PROJECT/README.md

 that will cause me to be notified of reaching said budget
 - As a user, I want to be able to be told how much money I have left in my budget, how much I have spent in total, and in each category
-- As a user, I want to be able to customize my categories, with titles that I choose
+- As a user, I want to be able to customize my categories, with titles that I choose, being able to remove, add, and change the name of
+- As a user, I want to be able to be shown all of my expenses and my expenses in each cateegory